Passport to English Logo

 *Who is a subject pronoun and "whom" is an object pronoun.

-Combine the two sentences to form a sentence with a restrictive clause.
+Combine the two sentences into one to form a sentence with a restrictive clause.
 Use the relative pronoun in parentheses.
-Note that when you combine the two sentences, you eliminate the repeated information (the noun refered to in both sentences).
-This is why we eliminate "He" in the first example below and "The woman" in the second example.
+Note that when you combine the two sentences, you eliminate the repeated information (the noun is in both sentences).
+That's why we eliminate "He" in the first example below and "The woman" in the second example.
+Make sure you use correct capitalization and include a period at the end.

 examples